 Self-Service provides students and faculty with access to their academic record and the tools necessary for registration.
 WebAdvisor allows students to access their class schedule, grades and more.
 Faculty can view their class rosters, enter grades and view advisee information.

 Returning students can register or make schedule changes beginning on the first day of classes.
 An Add/Drop form will be required and the instructor and advisor must sign all forms for students in the Classes of 2020, 2021 and 2022.

 Transfer credit may be awarded for applicable coursework prior to or after enrolling at Hamilton.
 Attention to policies governing transfer of credit is important in order to avoid any problems with credit being accepted.
 Hamilton awards credit for coursework that meets the definition of Liberal Arts and that is completed with a letter grade of C or better, or for exams, has the minimum score established by the faculty.

 Family Educational Rights and Privacy Act The Family Educational Rights and Privacy Act of 1974 (commonly referred to as “FERPA”) is designed to protect the confidentiality of the records that educational institutions maintain on their students and to give students access to their records to assure the accuracy of the content.
-The act affords students certain rights with respect to their education records.
-Generally speaking, these rights include the right for students to inspect and review their education records, the right to request amendment of their education records if they believe the records are inaccurate or misleading, and the right to consent to disclosures of personally identifiable information in their education records.
+The act affords students certain rights with respect to their education records and places requirements on how institutions and employees manage those records.
 All employees at Hamilton are required to be aware of and abide by FERPA.

 Transcripts can be ordered online for $3.
 Electronic versions are only available for those who graduated or attended from 1994 to the present.
 If you attended Hamilton or Kirkland College prior to 1994, you must complete a transcript request form to receive a paper copy.